 Since \cite{pointmixup} was designed for data augmentation, we chose different interpolation hyperparameters after testing variations.
-Each object with at least 5 points has a 20\% probability of being replaced by a new version of that object generated as an interpolation between it and another object with at least 5 points, with interpolation factors randomly chosen in the $[0.3, 0.7]$ range. \item Resizing: create out-of-distribution objects by resizing in-distribution (ID) known objects to modify their scales along all three axes, similarly to \cite{revisiting}. \item Top-K autolabelling approach \cite{towardsopen}: the top-K most confident predictions from the base detector, which don't overlap with ground truth ID objects, are used as OOD objects.
+Each object with at least 5 points has a 20\% probability of being replaced by a new version of that object generated as an interpolation between it and another object with at least 5 points, with interpolation factors randomly chosen in the $[0.3, 0.7]$ range. \item Resizing: we create out-of-distribution objects by resizing in-distribution (ID) known objects to modify their scales along all three axes, similarly to \cite{revisiting}.
+Each known object with at least 5 points has a 50\% probability of being resized, where for each axis, we randomly apply a scaling factor between $[0.1, 0.5]$ and $[1.5, 3.0]$.
+This simple transformation creates new, out-of-distribution representations by altering the spatial dimensions of familiar objects. \item Our 3D Top-K autolabelling : inpired by \cite{towardsopen} for open 2d objet detection in images, we propose in 3D to use the top-K most confident predictions from the base detector, which don't overlap with ground truth known objects, as OOD objects.
 In this approach, we keep the scans from the datasets containing real OOD distribution, as we expect these to become autolabelled.
-Since other methods do not rely on real OOD data for training the MLP, we remove those scans for other methods.